tinyplex/tinybase/site/guides/10_releases.md

 you to persist the state of a MergeableStore locally before it has had the chance to be synchronized online, for example.

-The v5.0 release also introduces a very important new Persister called the SyncPersister (created with the createSyncPersister function).
-This implements a negotiation protocol that allows multiple MergeableStore objects to synchronize across a network, for example.
+The v5.0 release also introduces the very important concept of Synchronizers.
+These implement a negotiation protocol that allows multiple MergeableStore objects to synchronize across a network, for example.

-When created, a SyncPersister is passed a Client object that handles the sending and receipt of the messages required by the protocol.
-This release includes two types of Client: the LocalClient (for syncing on a single local system), and more importantly the WsClient (that uses WebSockets to communicate between different systems):
+A Synchronizer handles the sending and receipt of the messages required by the protocol, and this release includes two types: the LocalSynchronizer (for demonstrating synchronization on a single local system), and more importantly the WsSynchronizer (that uses WebSockets to communicate between different systems):

 ```js
 // On a server machine